biggie-boss/LoreRim/README.md

 - Shor - buffed shield thane stats
 - Talos - devotee ability is within 20 feet instead of 40, encourages staying within melee range
 - Hoonding, fixed incorrect calculation of follower ability
-- The Old Ways - Devotee ability (dragon form) is non-crafting, but only costs 1 favor per hour
+- The Old Ways - Devotee ability (dragon form) is non-crafting, but only costs 1 favor per hour.
+Also Owl totem is 20% enchantment cost reduction instead of both enchantments and spells.
 - Added better conditions to sanguine so that buffs are more consistent
+- Hermaeus Black Books halved in effect (kinda insane that they're permanent).
+Also the spell cost reduction is now 5% stronger spells.
+- Magnus was in a weird spot for a while.
+He was always in between completely busted and dogwater when trying to balance him.
+I wanted to make him thematic to staves.
+His follower ability is completely reworked to give 30% stronger spells and 50% less charge use when holding a staff.
+Still no magicka regen.

 ***